 Sadly, it’s an option – but one we would highly recommend.
 Its 8.7-inch width is large for this class, especially when you consider its portrait style, and the detailed graphics are matched by no rivals.
-Sadly, the rest of the interior’s design fails to stand out – solidly built though it is – it’s a bit of a let down given the sharp-suited exterior.
+Sadly, the rest of the interior’s design fails to stand out – solidly built though it is – and it’s a bit of a let down given the sharp-suited exterior.

 Standard equipment on entry-level Expression+ models includes a Bluetooth phone connection, DAB digital radio, a height adjustable driver’s seat, air-conditioning, and four electric windows.